JuLoc88/juloc88.github.io/source/_posts/2014-12-18-simple-binary-search-algorithm-in-ruby.markdown

 Well in short an algorithm is just a series of steps it takes an entity to solve a problem.
 Everyday you use algorithms without even noticing you are using them.

-For example in order for me to head to work when I wake up I brush my teeth, take a shower, dry off and get dressed for work.
+For example in order for me to head to work in the morning first I must I brush my teeth, take a shower, dry off and get dressed for work.

-The Goal: Get to work.
+The Goal: Get ready for work.
 The Problem: I wake up with morning breath and a slight sweaty smell.
-The Formula:
+The Formula for the solution:

 1. Brush Teeth
 2. Take Shower